bryanbraun/poor-mans-styleguide/README.md

-# Styleguide Template
+# Frontend Styleguide Template

-This styleguide template contains most of the common HTML elements.
-You can use it to demonstrate the look of your design on various types of content.
+This styleguide template contains many common HTML elements.
+You can use it to demonstrate the look of your designs across a variety of content.

-If you'd like to contribute, make your changes to both the HTML (styleguide.html) and markdown (README.md) versions.<p>
+If you'd like to contribute, make your changes to both the [markdown](https://github.com/bryanbraun/frontend-styleguide/blob/master/README.md) and [HTML](https://github.com/bryanbraun/frontend-styleguide/blob/master/styleguide.html) files.
+If the elements won't render in markdown (like forms, for example), you can just add them to the final section of [styleguide.html](https://github.com/bryanbraun/frontend-styleguide/blob/master/styleguide.html).<p>

 * * *